-Whenever you call to request service for your appliance, you need to know your complete model number and serial number.
-You can find this information on the model and serial number label/plate (see the diagram in the "Getting to Know Your Microwave Oven" section).
+When calling, you will need to know your appliance's complete model number and serial number.
+You can find this information on the model and serial number label/plate (see diagram in the "Getting to Know Your Microwave Oven" section.)